A while back I wrote a post explaining why I believe Microsoft’s Windows Update procedure needs a lot of work.

 There’s no reason why Microsoft couldn’t add a new screen to the boot process that says “We just installed a new update on your device.
 Would you like to remove it?” and have Windows display that screen on the next boot after every update.

-And even if the user declines the option to remove a recently installed update that option should always be available on the Start Menu.
+And even if the user declines the option to remove a recently installed update that option should always be available somewhere in the Settings app.

-Bottom line: Windows 10 is a great operating system overall, but Microsoft’s apparent refusal to give the Windows Update process the attention it deserves is trashing its reputation among their user base.
+Bottom line: I believe Windows is a decent operating system overall, but Microsoft’s apparent refusal to give the Windows Update process the attention it deserves is trashing their reputation among their user base.
 They really need to get this fixed ASAP.

-Bonus tip #1: Until Microsoft gets their act together in regards to the Windows Update procedure you can still protect yourself from buggy updates by creating System Image Backups on a regular basis.
-This post explains how.
+Bonus tip: Until Microsoft gets their act together in regards to the Windows Update procedure you can still protect yourself from buggy updates by creating System Image Backups on a regular basis.
+These posts explain how.